 You may not realize it, but you probably use ACH payments more than you know.

 If you've never heard of ACH then this article is for you.
 Most likely, it's a network you use a lot without even realizing it.
+The ACH network is something many of us use every day without even knowing it.

 The term ACH stands for Automated Clearing House.
 It is run by the National Automated Clearing House (NACHA), which is where it gets its name.